Zurück zum Blog

 JavaScript

-JavaScript is a scripting, text-based programming language that provides users with the ability to create interactive web pages, embedded hardware controls, mobile apps, and other software.
-It runs both on the server-side and client-side of things.
+JavaScript is a scripting, text-based programming language that enables users to create interactive web pages, embedded hardware controls, mobile apps, and other software.
+It runs on both the server-side and the client-side.

-On the backend side of the development process, devs can choose between some of the most popular JavaScript frameworks and libraries to create an app.
+On the backend side of the development process, devs can choose from among some of the most popular JavaScript frameworks and libraries to build an app.

 A small subset of these frameworks includes: